wpshopify/docs/getting-started/common-issues.md

 #### Couldn't find any Shopify data to sync!

 If you see this error, there's a goodd chance that the plugin's custom tables need to be refreshed.
 To do this, go to the main WordPress plugins page and deactivate the plugin.
 Then reactivate.
 Once this is done, try syncing again.

+### while calling internal_server_error.
+Please clear the plugin transient cache and try again.
+Error status code: 500

+If you see this error, there's a good chance that you'll need to completely re-install the plugin.
+Sometimes when you initially add the plugin, the custom tables that the plugin creates will not be added correctly.

+So you'll need to delete and re-install the plugin.

 #### [API] Invalid Username provided for Basic Auth API access